noherczeg/breadcrumb/docs/usage_examples.md

 __construct($base_url, $use_language)__
 + `$base_url (String|required)`: The base url of your site
-+ `$use_language (String)`: The language code (file's name from the Languages folder) which will be used for translation
++ `$use_language (mixed)`: The language code (file's name from the Languages folder), or dictionary array which will be used for translation

 ```
-// Add your base url as you wish, like: URL::base() or 'http://localhost/breadcrumb/' or whatever
+// Add your base url as you wish, like in Laravel's case: URL::base() or 'http://localhost/breadcrumb/' or whatever
 $bc = new \Noherczeg\Breadcrumb\Breadcrumb(URL::base());
 ```